 What is breast cancer?

-The female breast is a complex structure.
+The breast is a complex structure.
 It contains glands that make milk (lobules), tubes to carry milk from the lobules to the nipple (ducts), fibrous supportive tissue, blood vessels, vessels that carry lymph fluid to the lymph nodes (located under the arm, near the collarbone and in the chest behind the breastbone), and fatty tissue.

 If a lump or a tumour in the breast is malignant, it means it has become cancerous.
 In cancer, the cells divide uncontrollably and can invade surrounding tissue.
 Cancerous cells can sometimes spread (metastasize) to other parts of the body.